Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Cost Per Session vs. Package Pricing: What Actually Saves You Money

 Most patients need 3 to 6 sessions to see their best results.
-That reality makes package pricing worth understanding before you book.
+That clinical reality makes package pricing worth understanding before you book.

 • 1 session: $799

-• 3-session package: $1,999 (saves $398 vs. buying individually)
+• 3-session package: $1,999 (saves $398 vs buying sessions individually)

 When One Session Makes Sense

-When a Package Is the Smarter Call
+When a Package Is the Better Call

 What Actually Drives Microneedling Pricing